How to Contact Your Representative About LGBTQ+ Federal Protections

 Tips for Your Call or Email

 Start with your city.
-Constituent calls are logged by location — your ZIP code is what makes your call count as a constituent contact.
+Constituent calls are logged by location.

 Personal experience is powerful.
-If you are LGBTQ+, have LGBTQ+ family members, or work with LGBTQ+ youth or community members, a brief mention gives your call immediate weight.
+If you are LGBTQ+, have LGBTQ+ family, or work with LGBTQ+ community members, a brief mention gives your call immediate weight.

 Name the specific protection or bill.
 'I support the Equality Act' or 'I oppose legislation restricting gender-affirming care' gives a staffer a clear, loggable position.

-Sustained pressure matters here.
-On civil rights legislation, consistent constituent pressure over weeks and months is more effective than a single spike of calls.
+Sustained pressure matters.
+On civil rights legislation, consistent pressure over weeks is more effective than a single spike.

 RepReach writes your script for you